achilleas-k/osbuild-devel/README.md

 4. [Generate request data](#generate-request-data)
 5. [Submit request](#submit-request)

+### Source directory

+The setup requires defining the path to the osbuild-composer source repository.
+This should be defined in the [`./docker/.env`](./docker/.env) file (as `$OSBUILD_COMPOSER_SOURCE`).

 ### Generate SSL certs

-The [mkcerts.sh](./docker/mkcerts.sh) script is a copy of the certificate generation part of the `provision.sh` script from *osbuild-composer*.
+The [gen-certs.sh](./docker/gen-certs.sh) script is a copy of the certificate generation part of the `provision.sh` script from *osbuild-composer*.
 Run:
 ```
-./docker/mkcerts.sh ./docker/composer-config
+./docker/gen-certs.sh ./docker/openssl.cnf ./docker/config ./docker/config/ca
 ```
-to generate cert files and place them into the `composer-config` directory.
-This directory already contains configuration files for *osbuild-composer* and it will be mounted into both containers.
+to generate cert files and place them into the [`config`](./docker/config) directory.
+This directory already contains configuration files for *osbuild-composer* and it will be mounted into the containers that need it.

 ### Build container images

 To build the two container images, from the [*osbuild-composer*](https://github.com/osbuild/osbuild-composer) repository root, run:
 ```
-docker build -f ./distribution/Dockerfile-worker . --tag local/osbuild-worker

-docker build -f ./distribution/Dockerfile-ubi . --tag local/osbuild-composer
+docker-compose build
 ```

 *The worker Dockerfile isn't in the main repository.
 For now, check out [the dockerfile-worker branch on my fork](https://github.com/achilleas-k/osbuild-composer/blob/docker-compose/distribution/Dockerfile-worker).*